 The cases are analysed using triangulation.
 As Farquhar (2012: 7) explains, "[t]riangulation is an important concept in case study research because an investigation of the phenomenon from different perspectives provides robust foundations for the findings and supports arguments for its contribution to knowledge."
 The research concept of triangulation developed about thirty years ago and was borrowed from navigation and military strategy, where various reference points are used to locate an object (Flick 1992).
 Denzin (1978: 291) was first to introduce triangulation in qualitative research and broadly defines it as "the combination of methodologies in the study of the same phenomenon".
 Investigating units from different positions by using more than one approach should increase the credibility and validity of the results.
-Denzin suggests four forms of triangulation, forms which are still adhered to today: (1) data triangulation, using data from different times, places or a variety of people; (2) investigator triangulation, using different theoretical approaches; and (4) methodological triangulation, using more than one method (e.g. "within-method" or "between methods") to gather data (Denzin 1978).
+Denzin suggests four forms of triangulation, forms which are still adhered to today: (1) data triangulation, using data from different times, places or a variety of people; (2) investigator triangulation, using more than one researcher to collect and analyse data; (3) theory triangulation, using different theoretical approaches; and (4) methodological triangulation, using more than one method (e.g. "within-method" or "between methods") to gather data (Denzin 1978).